mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ## My first year of profit

-After four years, I've finally turned a profit!
-Across all of my businesses, I earned almost $11k in profit for the year.
+After running in the red for the first few years, this is my first year of profit.
+I earned almost $11k in profit for the year.
+Although TinyPilot generated the vast majority of revenue, most of my profit came from my old projects that have been running in the background.

 <canvas id="total-finances" style="margin-bottom: 50px;"></canvas>